beomki-yeo/BELLA-traccc/README.md

 ### How to run

-After compiling the repository, go to the `shell` directory and run the script
+After compiling the repository, go to the `shell` directory and run the script.
+Make sure that `${BUILD_DIR}` in the script is consistent with the build directory

 ```sh
 cd shell